A heart-healthy diet

 - When you use added fat, use fats high in monounsaturated fats (for example, fats found in olive and peanut oil).

 - Eat a variety - and just the right amount -- of protein-rich foods.
-Commonly eaten protein foods (meat and dairy products) are among the main culprits in increasing heart disease risk.
+Commonly eaten protein foods (meat and dairy products) are among the main culprits in increasing heart disease risk, primarily because of their saturated fat content.
 Reduce this dietary risk factor by balancing the amount of animal, fish, and vegetable protein you include in your diet.

 - Limit cholesterol consumption.
 Dietary cholesterol can raise blood cholesterol levels, especially in high-risk people.
 Limiting dietary cholesterol has an added bonus: you'll also cut out saturated fat, as cholesterol and saturated fat are usually found in the same foods.

 - Feed your body regularly.
 Skipping meals often leads to overeating.
-Eating five to six mini-meals is the best way to control blood sugar, burn fat calories more efficiently, and regulate cholesterol levels.
+Eating five to six mini-meals is one good way to control blood sugar, burn fat calories more efficiently, and regulate cholesterol levels.
 Get energy by eating complex carbohydrates (whole-wheat pasta, whole-grain breads) and limit simple carbohydrates (fizzy drinks, sugar, sweets).
-If you have high cholesterol, these simple carbohydrates exacerbate the condition and may increase your risk of heart disease.